inpefess/IMDBRatingPrediction/README.md

 I used 10-fold cross-validation on a training set (80% of input data).
 20% of input dat formed test set for final model estimation.

-* MSE on training set 1.5932
+* MSE on training set 1.5912
-* MSE on testing set: 1.7052
+* MSE on testing set: 1.6995

 ### XGBoost

-Optimal model had only 50 estimators.
+Optimal model had 800 estimators with maximal depth of intercation being equal to 10.

 I used 3-fold cross-validation on a training set (80% of input data).
 20% of input dat formed test set for final model estimation.

-* MSE on training set 1.2871
+* MSE on training set 0.0110
-* MSE on testing set: 1.3541
+* MSE on testing set: 0.5748